gabrielelanaro/gabrielelanaro.github.io/blog/_posts/03-02-2016-multiclass-evaluation-measures.md

 \frac{1}{\log_2 (r)}
 $$

-where r is the rank of the correct answer.
+where r is the position of the correct answer in our prediction.
 You can see how the higher the rank is, the lower the score becomes.
+After doing that, it is necessary to take the average of the NDCG score for every prediction.

-What I've written is a gross semplification, the actual definition of NDCG is more general and you can learn more about it on https://en.wikipedia.org/wiki/Discounted_cumulative_gain.
+What I've written is a gross semplification, the actual definition of NDCG is more general and you can learn more about it on <https://en.wikipedia.org/wiki/Discounted_cumulative_gain>.

 Tips for dealing with unbalanced datasets
 -----------------------------------------